aws-samples/serverless-patterns/apigw-execution-logs/README.md

 1. Once you make requests to the API i.e. curl https://{api-id}.execute-api.{region}.amazonaws.com/prod/, you will receive a 'Hello from Lambda!' in response.
 2. Navigate to the CloudWatch console, in the left navigation pane, under Logs, choose Log Groups.
 3. The log group's name is in the following format: API-Gateway-Execution-Logs-apiId/stageName.
 You will see execution log streams generated.
-4. Access logs will be generated in a separate log group under the name you provided in parameters.
+4. You can also view the access logs in a separate log group under the name you provided in parameters.
+5. You can also use AWS SAM to view the logs, specifying the log group name, for example:
+    ```
+    sam logs --cw-log-group apigw-execution-logs
+    ```

 ## Cleanup

 1. Delete the stack
     ```bash
-    aws cloudformation delete-stack --stack-name STACK_NAME
+    sam delete
     ```
 1. Confirm the stack has been deleted
     ```bash